nghin/vacsf.org.dev/pages/bible-study/Meditations/Co-Y-Pham-Toi.md

 ## Conclusion

-In the eyes of the writer of Hebrews, the sin of his target audience is definitely not of the transgression of one against another, or even against self, but againt God.
-However there is only one sin againt God that cannot be forgiven: the slandering, or blaspheming, or distorting of the Holy Spirit's conviction of men concerning what sin really is: unbelief in the One God has sent.
+In the eyes of the writer of Hebrews, the sin of his target audience is definitely not of the commission of one against another, or even against self, but againt God.
+However there is only one sin againt God that cannot be forgiven: the distorting of the Holy Spirit's conviction of men concerning what sin really is: unbelief in the One God has sent.
+To be fully convinced of this interpretation, one needs to expand outward to the larger context of the whole of chapter 10, and subsequently backtrack to the entire book of Hebrews.

-In trusting in the sacrifices of the blood of bulls and goats, these believers committed a deliberate sin of not placing their full trust on the finished work of Christ.
-This is manifested at the church of Galatia in their trust in circumcision, at the church of Colosse in their trust in the observing of certain days, the washing of hands, or other methods of self deprivation.

-In short, Christ is the only way God provides for us to have access to Him, nothing else can add to it&mdash;even our most righteous deeds, and nothing can cancel its efficacy&mdash;even all manner of sins except that of unbelief.

-To be fully convinced of this interpretation, one needs only to expand outward to the larger context of the whole of chapter 10, and subsequently backtrack to the entire book of Hebrews.

 >  <sup>18</sup>And to whom did God swear that they would never enter his rest if not to those who disobeyed? <sup>19</sup>So we see that they were not able to enter, because of their unbelief (Hebrews 3:18-19). <cite>The disobedience is to the call to believe</cite>